vlandham/unix_intro/unix.markdown

 	file1	file2	file3

 #### Task U23.1 [U23.1]
 The `-R` option means 'copy recursively', many other Unix commands also have a similar option.
 See what happens if you don't include the `-R` option.
 We've finished with all of these temporary files now.
-Make sure you remove the Temp directory and its contents (remember to always use `rm -i`).
+Make sure you remove the Temp directory and its contents (remember to use `rm -i` unless you really know what you are doing).

 [cp]: http://en.wikipedia.org/wiki/Cp_(Unix)